ArthurChiao/vim_awesome/README.md

 * `za` - toggle to open/close current folding
 * `zR` and `zM` - open/close all foldings in current file

+Or, **open the foldings with mouse**: click the `+` character on the left of each folding.

-This is resulted by the default settings of `PythonMode` plugin.
-If you do not like it, you could just remove it by deleting the `~/.vim_runtime/sources_forked/python-mode/` folder in your host, and restart vim.
+The foldings are created by `PythonMode` plugin.
+If you do not like it, you could just remove it by deleting the `~/.vim_runtime/sources_forked/python-mode/` folder on your host, and restart vim.
 However, i highly recommand you to get familir with this tool, which can accelerate your python developing by great extent.